Heat Pump Installation Cost UK 2026: What’s Included and Hidden Costs to Watch For

 Some components, like fans or compressors, may also need replacement, so it’s wise to take note of potential repair costs in your long-term budget.
 Routine checks on these components also guarantee that your system continues to deliver optimum heating and hot water while keeping running costs low.

-Grants and Incentives That Reduce Upfront Cost
+Grants and Incentives That Reduce Heat Pump Installation Costs

 Eligibility, though, may depend on your property’s EPC rating, so it’s worth checking this before requesting quotes.
 Installers typically manage grant applications as part of a full-service package, saving time for your end and ensuring paperwork is completed correctly.